Blog Guides Lending and mortgage

 Why does my insurance company want to inspect my house?

-The two most common reasons for a home insurance inspection are to appraise your home’s replacement cost (the costs of labor and the materials to rebuild a house) and to address any pre-existing risks your property had.
+The two most common reasons for a home insurance inspection are to appraise your home’s replacement cost (the labor costs and the materials costs to rebuild a house) and to address any risks your property has.

 When is the home insurance inspection required?

-While home insurance inspections may not be absolutely essential, most companies require a home inspection, at the insurer’s discretion.
-The situations that make an insurance inspection a necessity is if you:
+While home insurance inspections may not be absolutely essential, most companies require them, at the insurer’s discretion.
+The situations that make an insurance inspection a necessity are if you:

-Do you get time to prepare for a home insurance inspection?
+Do you have time to prepare for a home insurance inspection?

 Like with all processes, preparation for the inspection is key.
 The last thing you want is to be caught off guard and have your insurance canceled.
 Therefore, it’s important that you prep in advance, formulate a home inspection checklist, follow a home maintenance schedule, and be ready for the inspector’s visit.

 Keep in mind that the insurance inspector may or may not give you sufficient notice before arriving for the procedure.
 And, may also take photographs of the problem area as proof.
-Therefore, it’s a good idea to be well-prepared.
 You cannot afford to not cooperate with the inspector or else the insurance company will cancel your homeowners’ insurance policy or not renew it at all.

 How can you prepare for a home insurance inspection?